 Competency has been described above.
-Users of the SSM should be competent in identifying:
+Users of the SSM don't have to be ecologists but should be competent in identifying:

 - habitats present on site (pre-development) - management requirements for habitats to be created or enhanced within the landscape design (post-development).